Local Differential Privacy for Regret Minimization in Reinforcement Learning

 We conclude the proof the same way as the proof of Prop.~\ref{thm:ldp_laplace}. \end{proof}

-In addition, the precision $c_{k,1}$, $c_{k,2}$, $c_{k,3}$ and $c_{k,4}$ of the Bernoulli mechanism are still of order $\sqrt{k}$ just as the Gaussian and Laplace mechanisms.
-Contrary to the Laplace or Gaussian mechanisms, the dependence is exponential on $\varepsilon_{0}$ which is closer to the lower bound of Sec.~\ref{sec:lower_bound}.
-Indeed, we have an additional factor $S$ for $c_{k,3}$ compared to the other mechanisms but those terms scale with $1/(\exp(\varepsilon_{0}) - 1)$ instead of the worse dependency $1/\varepsilon$. \todocout{expand on this comparison a bit more} \todoeout{Done}
+In addition, the precision $c_{k,1}$, $c_{k,2}$, $c_{k,3}$ and $c_{k,4}$ of the Randomized Response mechanism are still of order $\sqrt{k}$ just as the Gaussian and Laplace mechanisms.
+Contrary to any of those two, the dependence is exponential on $\varepsilon_{0}$ which is closer to the lower bound of Sec.~\ref{sec:lower_bound}.
+Indeed, we have an additional factor $S$ for $c_{k,3}$ compared to the other mechanisms but those terms scale with $1/(e^{\varepsilon_{0}} - 1)$ instead of the worse dependency $1/\varepsilon$.